NHS Director NHS Director

 Private Joseph Paugenit*

-Joseph Pocknet/Paugenit was baptized in Natick on 10 November 1754, the son of Joseph and Zipporah Paugenit.
-He enlisted on 24 April 1775 from Framingham in the company of Capt.
-Thomas Drury, in Col. John Nixon’s regiment.
+Joseph Pocknet/Paugenit (unknown - 1777), of Indigenous heritage, was baptized in Natick on November 10, 1754.
+He enlisted on April 24, 1775 from Framingham in the Company of Captain Thomas Drury, in Colonel John Nixon’s Regiment.

 Private Samuel Paugenit*